 The season’s upon us, it’s that time of year.
 With an abundance of rich food, there’s plenty to fear.
 You don’t have to have a Blue Christmas, though.
 You can still indulge yourself without losing sight of your health goals.

 Sweet treats and rich meals can feel like landmines for health-conscious people, yet no one wants to feel deprived during the happiest season of all.
 For some there is often one meal, which is no big deal.
 Others have very large families, which means many meals that happen throughout the end of the year.
 No need to fear—there are sensible ways to navigate this territory.

-3. Don’t eat it just because it’s holiday food.
+Don’t eat it just because it’s “Holiday food”.

-Listen to your body; most people eat particular foods like pumpkin pie on Thanksgiving or down cups of eggnog at a Christmas party because “that’s what we do during the holidays.”
 Noshing without thinking about what you’re putting into your body and why makes you ignore your internal cues of hunger and satiety.
 Do you really even like pumpkin pie or eggnog?
-Or if you could have any treat, would you choose your favorite ice cream or hot cocoa instead?
+If you could have any treat, why wouldn’t you choose your favorite ice cream or hot cocoa instead?
 Just because it’s limited doesn’t mean you have to eat it.

 Don’t add more stress to an already stressful season.
 Take control of the situation and live!